The universal tropicalization and the Berkovich analytification: Introduction

 Accordingly, we call this scheme the \emph{universal tropicalization} of $X$ and denote it by $\Trop_{univ}(X)$.

-Since $\Trop_{univ}(X)$ is the initial object in the category of tropicalizations, it is trivially the limit (in the category of $\T$-schemes) of \emph{all} scheme-theoretic tropicalizations.
+Since $\Trop_{univ}(X)$ is the initial object in the category of tropicalizations (with morphisms induced by morphisms of embeddings), it is trivially the limit (in the category of $\T$-schemes) of the diagram of \emph{all} scheme-theoretic tropicalizations.
 We also restrict to the subcategory of tropicalizations from embeddings in affine space and prove a scheme-theoretic refinement of Payne's affine limit result:

 \begin{thmA} If $X$ is an affine integral scheme of finite type over $k$, then the limit of its tropicalizations with respect to all closed embeddings in finite-dimensional affine spaces is naturally isomorphic as a $\T$-scheme to the universal tropicalization $\Trop_{univ}(X)$. \end{thmA}